 The Ficus tree genus counts hundreds of species, several of which are perfect to decorate homes.

-Whether gnarled bonsai or shrub with giant leaves, take your pick!
+Whether gnarled bonsai with aerial roots or shrub with giant leaves, take your pick!

 - Discover: all our ficus care tips